Night School (2018 film): Critical response

 Variety's Owen Gleiberman wrote the film "wants to be a nasty sitcom but spends too much time playing it safe" and wrote, "Night School has a handful of laughs, but it's a bloated trifle that, at 111 minutes, overstays its welcome."
 For IndieWire, David Elrich gave the film a "D" grade, stating "Kevin Hart can be funnier than he is in this joyless and interminable comedy, but he no longer seems interested in trying."

 Home media

 Night School was released digitally on December 11, 2018, and on 4K UHD Blu-Ray, Blu-Ray and DVD on January 1, 2019.

-Canceled television series
+Cancelled television series

 On January 10, 2020, it was reported that NBC was developing a TV series based on the movie.
 The pilot was written by Christopher Moynihan and produced by Universal Television, Hartbeat Productions and Will Packer Productions.
 On February 27, 2020, it was announced that Shanola Hampton was cast as Carrie Dawes, originally played by Haddish in the movie.
 Ian Gomez, Collette Wolfe, James Earl and Joe Massingill were additions announced on March 2, 2020.
 Josh Segarra was announced as Teddy Walker, the role originally played by Hart in the movie.
 On December 11, 2020, NBC announced that the pilot would not be moving forward.